lurado/LDOLayoutTemplates/README.md

     If you copy your views, make sure to disconnect any outlets.
 1. Modify the constraints as needed.
 1. Connect the `targetView` outlet of each template view to its corresponding view in the view controller's view.
-    It's important to connect all views participating in constraints of a template.
-    (Ignore the `targetView` outlet on views outside of your layout template.)
+    It is important that every template view participating in a constraint has this outlet connected.
-1. Add and connect an outlet for the `LDOLayoutTemplate` object to your view controller.
+1. Add and connect an outlet for the `LDOLayoutTemplate` to your view controller.
-1. Call `apply` on that object to switch to your template, for example on orientation change.
+1. Call `apply` on the template to switch to this layout, for example on orientation change.
     If you want to animate the transition, wrap the call to `apply` in an `UIView` animation block.
-1. If you plan to switch back to your original layout, create another instance of `LDOLayoutTemplate` (typically in `viewDidLoad`, as in the example code above).
+1. If you plan to switch back to your original layout, create another instance of `LDOLayoutTemplate` (typically in `viewDidLoad`, as shown in the example code above).
     Initialize this layout using `LDOLayoutTemplate.init(withCurrentStateForViewsIn:)`, which creates an `LDOLayoutTemplate` based on the current view configuration.
     Call `apply` on this template to restore the initial state of the view.
 1. Setup as many templates as you need, and happily switch between them.

 ## Attribute Changes

-By default, LDOLayoutTemplate only copies AutoLayout constraints from one view to another.
+By default, `LDOLayoutTemplate` only copies Auto Layout constraints from one view to another.
-However, you can also transfer attributes from each template view to its `targetView` by either adding a comma separated list of attributes to "Transferred Template Attribute Key Paths" in the Attribute Inspector in Interface Builder, or by overriding `transferableTemplateAttributeKeyPaths` in your `UIView` subclass.
+You can also transfer attributes from each view in a template to its `targetView` by either adding a comma separated list of attributes to *Template Attributes* in the Attribute Inspector in Interface Builder, or by overriding `transferredTemplateAttributeKeyPaths` in your `UIView` subclass.

 ## Limitations